Kabocha squash simmered in dashi

 - Cuisine: Japanese

 - 1 tablespoon sugar

-- 2 cups dashi (or 1tsp dashi powder dissolve in 2water)
+- 2 cups dashi broth (or 1 teaspoon dashi powder dissolve in 2 cups water)

 - 2 teaspoons mirin

 - Cut the squash in half and scoop out the seeds.